usnationalarchives/social-media-strategy/pages/goal2.md

   <div class="panel-heading">
     <div class="panel-title">
       <a data-toggle="collapse" data-parent="#accordion" href="#collapse2">
-      2.2 <strong>Leverage partners and influencers who encourage their audiences to engage with us. </strong>The team researches, forms, and develops partnerships with people and organizations to help spread the word about our campaigns.
-The team uses these partnerships to learn more about our audiences and their needs.
+      2.2 <strong>Leverage partners and influencers who encourage their audiences to engage with us. </strong>
       </a>
     </div>
   </div>
   <div id="collapse2" class="panel-collapse collapse">
     <div class="panel-body">
+      <p>The team researches, forms, and develops partnerships with people and organizations to help spread the word about our campaigns.
+The team uses these partnerships to learn more about our audiences and their needs.</p>

       <p>Action: Ask our partners and our audiences what they want.
 The team helps develop partnerships with organizations and influencers (power users on social platforms) to learn what our audiences want so that our combined campaign efforts make a greater impact.
 For each major social campaign, content creators have at least one official partnership and reach out to at least one influencer.</p>